lsst/dp0-3_lsst_io/data-products-dp0-3/table-access-and-queries.rst

    * - 32
      - :math:`H_z` fit failure: the z-band absolute magnitude fit failed due to poor phase coverage or not enough data.
    * - 64
      - :math:`H_y` fit failure: the y-band absolute magnitude fit failed due to poor phase coverage or not enough data.
+Note however that y-band detections are not included in DP0.3.
    * - 2048
      - Linking failure: the detections in ``diaSource`` were not successfully linked.